sabiasrl/kata-fe/README.md

 ### API Integration
 - The frontend expects the backend API to be running at `http://localhost:8080`.
 - Update API URLs in the code if your backend runs elsewhere.

-### TDD
-- Write tests before implementing features.

----

-See the backend/README.md for running the Spring Boot API.